AARP: Age discrimination

 AARP advocated for the Age Discrimination in Employment Act of 1967 and the Age Discrimination Act of 1975.
 A 2020 joint project with The Economist Intelligence Unit reported that age discrimination cost the U.S. $850 billion in lost gross domestic product in 2018.
 In 2020, AARP supported the passage of the Protecting Older Workers Against Discrimination Act (POWADA), which aimed to restore protections under the Age Discrimination Employment Act that were adversely affected by a 2009 Supreme Court decision.

 In 2018, AARP worked to change how older people are portrayed in media and advertising to reduce age discrimination.
 The organization spoke against stock photos portraying people who are 50+ as confused or incapable and pressed advertising agencies and their clients to update their portrayals of aging.
 AARP worked with Getty Images to introduce 1,400 images of older people running businesses, playing sports, and spending time with younger generations.
 The photos were part of the Disrupt Aging Collection.

 In 2018, the organization also spoke out against employers who use age-specific targeting features on online platforms, denying all age groups the ability to see job opportunities.

 The AARP Employer Pledge program is for employers who publicly pledge to work to end ageism.
 To join the program, employers must not have any discrimination lawsuits within the past five years and must agree to recruit across diverse age groups and consider all applications equally.
 In 2022, there were over 1,000 signees, including Humana, Microsoft, Marriott International, and McDonald's.

 Consumer fraud protection

 In 2017 the AARP and the U.S. Postal Inspection Service launched Operation Protect Veterans.
 This national campaign uses local outreach, ads, emails, social media, a website, and phone calls to warn the military about scams.

 The AARP Fraud Watch Network holds "reverse boiler rooms" to help warn people about consumer scams and teach them how to protect themselves.
 During these events, AARP volunteers call local residents to make them aware of fraud risks.
 Similar AARP events include Tip-Offs to Rip-Offs and the Scam Jam.

+In 2023, Consumer Reports stated that the AARP offers a Fraud Helpline to contact if you believe your Social Security number or Medicare data was used fraudulently.